C0coleplub0/Templates_wsl/README.md

 # Packer templates

-Packer templates pour WSL (Windows Subsystem for Linux).
+Packer templates for WSL (Windows Subsystem for Linux).

-Those templates are built to contains usefull tools for DevOps such as :
+Thoses templates are builded to contains and pre configure usefull tools for DevOps such as :

 * Docker
 * Kubectl
+* Azure cli
 * git
 * And much more

 ## Build prerequisites

-* Packer
-* qemu-kvm
-* Packer qemu plugin
+Run the `install_packer.sh` script to install HashiCorp Packer on Debian base Linux.
+(Works on Ubuntu)